 Uric acid nephropathy is a health condition that involves damage to the kidneys that result from excess uric acid in the body.

 Uric acid is the end product of purine nucleotide metabolism that is not readily soluble in water, which is particularly evident in the acidic environment in the distal nephron of the kidney.
-As humans do not carry the uricase enzyme that can convert uric acid to a more soluble compound, it has the potential to cause damage to the nephrons and kidney disease.
+As humans do not carry the uricase enzyme that can convert uric acid to a more soluble compound, it has the potential to cause damage to the nephrons and subsequent kidney disease.

 This exact incidence of acute uric acid nephropathy is unknown and believed to be rare in the general population.
-However, up to 10% of patients that have undergone chemotherapy and radiotherapy for leukemia and lymphoma may experience deterioration in renal function linked to increased uric acid.
+However, up to 10% of patients who have undergone chemotherapy and radiotherapy for leukemia and lymphoma may experience deterioration in renal function linked to increased uric acid.

 Uric acid nephropathy is caused by high levels of uric acid in the body, which may result from either overproduction of urate or reduced uric acid excretion.

 The majority of cases of uric acid nephropathy are associated with chemotherapy treatment for cancer, which is linked to an increased production of uric acid in the body.
 This condition is also more common in patients who suffer from gout.

 Uric acid nephropathy is usually asymptomatic until it leads to significantly reduced kidney function or failure.
 Signs of this may include:

 - Reduced urine output